TSlesinger/INFO-4700-Capstone/README.md

 # INFO-4700-Capstone

-The code for the ML Spek Capstone project.
+This is the GitHub repository for all code involved in the 4700 Capstone class.

+This will contain:
+- Spek Batch Processing
+- Machine Learning Code
+- HTML and CSS